Russia strikes near Ukraine’s capital; mosque reported hit

 As artillery pounded Kyiv’s northwestern outskirts, two columns of smoke — one black and one white — rose southwest of the capital after a strike on an ammunition depot in the town of Vaslkyiv caused hundreds of small explosions.
 A frozen food warehouse just outside the capital also was struck in an apparent effort to target Kyiv’s food supply.

-Mariupol, with its strategic Black Sea port, has seen some of the greatest suffering.
-As of Friday, the death toll in Mariupol passed 1,500 during 12 days of attack, the mayor’s office said.
+Mariupol, with its strategic Black Seaport, has seen some of the greatest sufferings.
+As of Friday, the death toll in Mariupol passed 1,500 during 12 days of the attack, the mayor’s office said.
 A strike on a maternity hospital in the city of 446,000 this week that killed three people sparked international outrage and war-crime allegations.

 The ongoing bombardment forced crews to stop digging trenches for mass graves, so the “dead aren’t even being buried,” the mayor said.
 An Associated Press photographer captured the moment when a tank appeared to fire directly on an apartment building, enveloping one side in a billowing orange fireball.